 - Fossil fuels pollute the environment

-- Fossil fuels are not a sustainable energy supply
+- Fossil fuels are non-renewable and unsustainable

 - Drilling for fossil fuels is a dangerous process